DenisseOgata/SQLAlchemy-challenge/README.md

 # SQLAlchemy-challenge

-#Part 1: Analyze and Explore the Climate Data
-In this section, by using Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
-Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
-To do so, complete the following steps:
+#Part 1: Analyzed and Explored the Climate Data by using Python and SQLAlchemy to do a basic climate analysis and data exploration on the database.
+Used SQLAlchemy ORM queries, Pandas, and Matplotlib for the follwing:

-1. Note that you’ll use the provided files (climate_starter.ipynb and hawaii.sqlite) to complete your climate analysis and data exploration.

-2. Use the SQLAlchemy create_engine() function to connect to your SQLite database.
+1. Used the SQLAlchemy create_engine() function to connect to SQLite database.

-3. Use the SQLAlchemy automap_base() function to reflect your tables into classes, and then save references to the classes named station and measurement.
+2. Used the SQLAlchemy automap_base() function to reflect tables into classes, and then save references to the classes named station and measurement.

-4. Link Python to the database by creating a SQLAlchemy session.
+3. Linked Python to the database by creating a SQLAlchemy session.

-5. Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.
+4. Performed a precipitation analysis and then a station analysis by completing the steps in the following two subsections.

 #Precipitation Analysis